Your Guide To

 Koh Samui has a great range of hotels to suit every budget and taste.
 There is a concentration of accommodation around Chaweng beach best for the nightlife lovers but there are hotels spread around the island more suited to relaxed vacations…

-If you are looking for a more relaxed vacation take a look at resorts on the surrounding beaches such as Karon.
+If you are looking for a more relaxed vacation take a look at resorts on the surrounding beaches.
 From here you can enjoy Koh Samui’s more luxurious side and peaceful beaches during the day, while still being able to Chaweng for nightlife.
 While taxis on the island are readily available they are not always the cheapest due to the so-called local taxi mafia keeping prices high.

 Koh Samui’s Local Gay Apps